 Harvard.
 Columbia.
 Cornell.
 These names represent so much for hopeful parents and their children.
 They represent a chance at the best possible education, more opportunities in the future, and the admiration and respect that comes from being an Ivy League school graduate.
 If you and your child have decided that this the path you want to take, you should start figuring out how to help your child get into an Ivy League school as soon as possible.

 The application process can be challenging, but nothing is impossible if you are well prepared.
 Aside from sending in your child’s application, you should also think about the other activities and achievements they need to obtain to have a chance at acceptance.
-Parents might also want to find out how to prepare for a college interview, which is another crucial component of the process, and research Ivy League interview questions.
+Parents might also want to look at college interview prep, which is another crucial component of the process, and research Ivy League interview questions.

 There are many different college admissions consulting services that can better advise you on what you need to complete a successful college application, but the steps laid out in this article are a good start to thinking about and preparing for your child’s future.